miguelsmuller/miguelsmuller/README.md

 I profoundly believe that technology has the power to positively impact the world.
 I am committed to creating innovative and scalable solutions that meet the highest quality standards.
 My goal is to contribute to projects that make a tangible impact, delivering quality code while maintaining consistent communication and collaboration with the team.

+I am proudly one of the founding members of Grupy Sul Fluminense, a community dedicated to strengthening and spreading Python knowledge in the South Fluminense region.

 **<a href="https://www.miguelsmuller.dev.br" target="_blank">www.miguelsmuller.dev.br</a>**

 <p align="left">